faithvoid/script.cortanawireless/README.md

 - Select "Connection Status", if you see an SSID or "off", the scripts are connected!
 If you get an error, make sure everything is set up correctly on the Pi.
 - To connect to a wireless network, select "Connect To Network", select the SSID of the network you'd like to connect to, enter the password, and wait a few seconds for the "you're (probably) connected!" prompt to show up.
 - To verify that you're connected to the new network, select "Connection Status" again, if you see the new SSID, you're connected!
 If not, try again.
+- (Optional) If you installed insigniaDNS, leave your Dashboard IP settings on "Automatic" and set DNS #1 to "192.168.137.1" and DNS #2 to "8.8.8.8" (or your choice of DNS provider).

 ## Usage (Other Clients)
 This script comes with a very basic PC client that can be used on anything with Python 3 & requests.
 This has only been tested on Linux & Android via Pydroid, YMMV elsewhere.